davidmarkclements/websocket-pull-stream/README.md

 via the transport, flow mode amortizes this expense by requesting only once to trigger iterating server push.

-## Manual back pressure
+## Manual backpressure

-Pull streams deliver implicit back pressure by design (e.g. if you don't want it don't ask for it).
+Pull streams deliver implicit backpressure by design (e.g. if you don't want it don't ask for it).
 However flow mode flips the paradigm back to a kind of push, meaning we have to handle backpressure manually (as with Node-style streams).